Azure/azure-event-hubs/c/docs/beagleboneblack_debian_setup.md

 ## Build the samples

-1. On the board, run the following command to build/install Apache Proton:

-		sudo ~/azure-event-hubs/c/build_all/linux/build_proton.sh --install /usr

-5. Assuming build\_proton.sh completed successfully, you can now build the SDK code using the following command:
+You can now build the SDK code using the following command:

 		~/azure-event-hubs/c/build_all/linux/build.sh